trusslab/spinner/README.md

 - `tracepoint`

 Once you have generated the s2e projects you wanted, you can go to the project and use the launch-s2e.sh script to start the symbolic analysis.
 Additionally, you can modify and recompile the probe.stp file to decide where you wish to add symbolic arguments.
+You can find instructions to recompile yoursystemtap probes here: https://s2e.systems/docs/Tutorials/SystemTap/index.html

 ### Check if any deadlock bugs were triggered
 1) For context confusion bugs, open the serial.txt file and search for any lockdep reports.
 They will likely be titled with "inconsistent lock state"